-- Ensure that the leveling jacks on the bottom of the rack are fully extended to the floor with the full weight of the rack resting on them. - In single rack installations, stabilizers should be attached to the rack. - In multiple rack installations, the racks should be coupled together. - Always make sure that the rack is stable before extending a component from the rack - Only one chassis should be extended from the rack at a time.
-Extending two or more chassis simultaneously may cause the rack to become unstable.
+- Ensure that the leveling jacks on the bottom of the rack are fully extended to the floor with the full weight of the rack resting on them. - In single rack installation, stabilizers should be attached to the rack. - In multiple rack installations, the racks should be coupled together. - Always make sure the rack is stable before extending a component from the rack. - You should extend only one component at a time.
+Extending two or more simultaneously may cause the rack to become unstable.